Prohibited Discrimination, Harassment, and Sexual Misconduct Policy

 CalArts Policies That Address Prohibited Discrimination and Harassment:

-Alleged Sex Discrimination, Sexual Harassment or Sexual Misconduct that occurred on or after Augutst 14, 2020 will be addressed by the CalArts Sexual Misconduct Policy - Fall 2021 or the CalArts Title IX Sexual Harassment Policy - Fall 2021 as applicable.
+Alleged Sex Discrimination, Sexual Harassment or Sexual Misconduct that occurred on or after Augutst 14, 2020 will be addressed by the CalArts Sexual Misconduct Policy - Fall 2021 or the CalArts Title IX Sexual Harassment Policy for 2021-2022 as applicable.